 Location: Entoto Mountain, Addis Ababa, Ethiopia Partner: Beza Community Development Association

 Dire poverty plagues many of Ethiopia’s urban centers.
 In Adama (Nazret), half of school-aged children do not attend school.
 Remember the Poorest runs the city’s only kindergarten that does not charge admission fees.
 Your contribution also provides tutoring, educational materials, home visits and teacher training that benefits more than 250 students from low-income families.

 Location: Adama (Nazret), Ethiopia Partner: Remember the Poorest Community

 Embakasi, Nairobi, is crowded and prone to flooding.
 Roads are poorly constructed.
 There are water and power shortages.
 But the Embakasi community is strong.
 Residents host trainings, organize clean-up days and support Mukuru Mennonite Academy for children who otherwise couldn’t afford school.
 Your donation funds teacher training and stipends, school renovations and nutritious meals for students.

 Location: Embakasi, Nairobi, Kenya Partner: Embakasi Mennonite Church

 In 2009 teacher Rhoda Silu began providing child care so mothers could sell goods at the Kola market.
-Today Starlight Academy educates more than 160 children from age 2 through standard 4.
+Today Starlight Academy educates more than 160 children from age 2 through grade 5.
 School fees are waived for a fifth of the students if they cannot pay.
 Your gift supports teacher salaries, continuing education for staff and efforts to involve parents in their children’s education.